 Therefore, we advise you to select and “migrate” only necessary Magento extensions to the new site to save you time, money, and effort.

-5. Custom Code Migration
+Step 6: Custom Code Migration

 Fortunately, most of the Magento 1 custom code is compatible with Magento 2, so you can either rewrite or migrate the code by using several Magento code migration tools.
 We often use the Code Migration Toolkit from Magento which makes things simpler.

 Besides, it’s worth noting that there are several differences in the structures of M1 and M2.
-You need to check the code carefully to make sure that it works well in the new store.
+You need to check the code carefully to make sure that it works well in the new Magento 2 store.

-6. Settings Migration
+Step 7: Settings Migration

 After doing the theme, data, and extension migration, you have gone through 80% of the migration process.
-Now, you have to complete the configuration on the new Magento 2 website, including language, currency, tax, email template settings, and so on.
+Now, you have to complete the configuration on the new Magento 2 store, including language, currency, tax, email template settings, and so on.

 Also, SEO plays a significant role in boosting traffic to your website afterward.
 Magento 2 allows you to create SEO-friendly URLs, edit meta titles/descriptions/tags/keywords, add image alt, control site indexing, and integrate with Google services (Analytics/Search Console/Adwords).
 Therefore, don’t forget to take advantage of these valuable features if you migrate Magento 1 to Magento 2.

 The last fundamental stage of the Magento 2 migration process is testing.
 It’s compulsory to thoroughly review and check the whole site to ensure everything runs as it should after you migrate Magento 1 to Magento 2.
-Here is the recommended checklist that you use when testing your stores after Magento 2 upgrade:
+Here is the recommended checklist that you use when testing your stores after Magento 2 migration:

 - CMS pages